Self testing LED emergency lights check themselves automatically

-Reducing the burden Self-test emergency products can reduce the burden of testing emergency lighting installations as these perform all mandatory testing automatically, removing the need for the user or building owner to perform manual testing.
+Reducing the burden Self test emergency light products can reduce the burden of testing emergency lighting installations as these perform all mandatory testing automatically, removing the need for the user or building owner to perform manual testing.

 Monthly functional tests and annual full duration tests are automatically initiated with results shown via an LED indicator on the light — the responsible person need only cheek the status of the LED indicator and record the results in the log book.